lumanxi236/MTSS/README.md

 + Prepare

-  You need to divide the RafD into 8 expressions and prepare the corresponding txt file, put the txt file into ./datasets
+  You need to divide the RaFD into 8 expressions and prepare the corresponding txt file, put the txt file into ./datasets

   Download the model into ./checkpoint